bjoyce3/uabrc.github.io/docs/data_management/storage.md

 ### Scratch

 Two types of scratch space are provided for analyses currently being ran, network-mounted and local.
-These are spaces shared across users (though one user still cannot access another user's files without permission) and as such, data should be moved out of scratch when the analysis is finished.
+These are spaces shared across researchers (though one researcher still cannot access another researcher's files without permission) and as such, data should be moved out of scratch when the analysis is finished.

 !!! note